infor-design/enterprise-wc/src/ids-pager/README.md

 </ids-pager>
 ```

+## Keyboard Guidelines

+- TAB should between `ids-pager-buttons`, as well as inputs and `ids-pager-number-list` buttons, and also goes to the next element if at the end of the pager.
+- SHIFT + TAB should work similar to TAB but in reverse, and also to the previous element if at the beginning of the pager.
+- ENTER while focusing on the `ids-pager-input` enters the value ou are currently editing.

 ## Usage Tips

 - the `page-size`, `page-number` and `total` are only useful in the context of the `ids-pager`.
 They should not be controlled at the level of the interactive buttons or the number list.